-TCM Pediatrics, an applied TCM clinical course, offers a detailed study of the physiology of children and the pathology, differential diagnosis and treatment of children's diseases.
-After completing this course, students know how to diagnose and treat common pediatric diseases.
-Prerequisites: HB422, CM 423, HB522 differential diagnoses as well as treatment plans and prescriptions by using acupuncture, herbs, and other TCM modalities.
+This TCM application course uses acupuncture and acupressure extensively.
+It is divided into two sections: injuries of the muscles and ligaments, and injuries of the bone.
+The basic theories, etiology, pathogenesis, diagnosis, and treatment of various traumatic injuries are presented in this course.
+After completing this course, students will have gained a basic overview of the elements of TCM traumatology and orthopedics and the knowledge of treatments for common traumatic disorders.
+Prerequisite: AC421, CM423; CM114, HB422, WM424, HB522 are recommended differential diagnoses as well as treatment plans and prescriptions by using acupuncture, herbs, and other TCM modalities.
 Students will also acquire knowledge from the case studies to provide guidance to patients regarding herbal preparation, nutrition (Oriental and Western nutrition, dietary and supplements), instruction in the utilization of mechanical devices and counseling.
 Prerequisites: AC421, HB422, CM423, AC521, HB522; other clinical courses are strongly recommended.